Sinbad and the Eye of the Tiger: Home media

-Critical reception
+Reception

 The film was released in the same summer as the original Star Wars film, and suffered in comparison to that science fiction epic.

 Reviewer Lawrence Van Gelder, writing for The New York Times, called the acting "rudimentary", but found the film enjoyable: "...this latest Sinbad adventure maintains the innocent and atavistic juvenile charm of the others in the series".
 Reviewer Lorna Sutton said the film was "pure escapist entertainment which doesn't require serious analysis or criticism".
 She found the film enjoyable, despite its flaws: "The plot is familiar, the characters are predictable and dialogue is trite.
 But the action and the special effects provide for a fast-paced two hours of entertainment".

 Five years after its release, an anonymous reviewer for the Ottawa Citizen described the film as a "bad umpteenth entry" in the series, and slowly paced.
 Linda Gross in the Los Angeles Times was kinder, declaring it "a fantasy laced with nostalgia and corn".
 In another retrospective review, Alan Jones of the Radio Times awarded the film three stars out of five, arguing that it "may not be up to the standard of the previous two Sinbad adventures—it's too long and Patrick Wayne is a distinctly charisma-free hero—but there's still plenty of pleasure to be had from the special effects of Ray Harryhausen".
 Halliwell's Film Guide described it as a "lumpish sequel to a sequel: even the animated monsters raise a yawn this time".

 Some modern reviewers find the stop-motion work lackluster compared to previous Harryhausen films.
 Harryhausen biographer Roy P. Webber found the ghouls highly derivative of the skeleton warriors from Jason and the Argonauts, with the heads strongly reminiscent of the Selenites from Harryhausen's 1964 effort, First Men in the Moon.
 He also found the Minoton and the giant wasp to be lacking in character and so ancillary to the plot as to be dismissed.
 Harryhausen later admitted that the picture was too rushed, which led to many characterization problems in the animation.

 Other cinematic effects in the film have also been criticized.
 Webber, for example, notes that the traveling mattes used in the film to include various filmed elements are very poorly done, and the special effects used to show Zenobia transforming into a gull are "so bad that it is truly laughable".

 However, some aspects of the film have received enduring praise.
 Webber notes that the baboon animation was so good that many people were fooled into believing a real animal had been used.
 The battle between the troglodyte and the smilodon is much better choreographed than the battle between the one-eyed centaur and the griffin in The Golden Voyage of Sinbad, and much more dramatic (with the cat actually raking with its claws and biting with its teeth, leaving deep wounds on its opponent).